sahibul-nf/educative_app_clone/assets/lessons/#4 Setting up the Flutter Project and Connect to.md

-# Setting up the Flutter project and Connect to the Supabase API
+# #4  Setting up the Flutter Project and Connect to the Supabase API

+## Introduction

-In this section, we will go over the steps to set up a Flutter project for the [educative.io](http://educative.io/) clone app, including adding dependencies and assets.
-We will also cover how to configure environment variables and connect to the Supabase API using the `supabase_flutter` package.
-Once we have completed these steps, we will be ready to start building our [educative.io](http://educative.io/) clone app.
+In this section, we will cover the steps to set up a Flutter project for the [educative.io](http://educative.io/) clone app.
+This includes adding dependencies and assets, configuring environment variables, and connecting to the Supabase API using the `supabase_flutter` package.
+Additionally, we will set up the Riverpod state management.

+Once these steps are complete, we will be ready to start building our [educative.io](http://educative.io/) clone app.
 Let's get started! 🚀

 ## Project structure